A pot of beef stew with traditional irish ingredientsA pot of beef stew with traditional irish ingredients

 While the recipe for Irish beef stew is simple, there are a few tips and tricks that can help you to make the perfect stew.
 For example, some people like to add a splash of Guinness or red wine to the stew to give it an extra depth of flavor.
 Others like to add a tablespoon of tomato paste to the stew to give it a richer, more savory taste.

-See also What ingredients do I need for vintage pineapple upside-down cake?
+See also What ingredients do I need for vintage peach cobbler?

 The Health Benefits of Eating Irish Beef Stew